norcams/iaas/docs/enduser/create-virtual-machine.rst

   needs:

   - *Boot from image*: This is usually preferred.
 In this case, the virtual machine will boot from a standard cloud image.
+When selecting this option, you can choose from a list of images.
   - *Boot from snapshot*: If you have previously taken a snapshot from another virtual machine, you can boot from it when creating your new virtual machine